-The Kinam Kit lets you smell for yourself why the Chinese have a strong case for saying kinam isn’t limited to Vietnam alone.
+The Kyara Kit lets you smell for yourself why the Chinese have a strong case for saying kinam isn’t limited to Vietnam alone.
 But if you insist on Vietnamese kinam being the only kinam out there, you’ll still be left in awe at how these Brunei, Borneo, and Chinese palettes smell SO out of this world compared to ‘regular’ varieties from the same regions.
 Their scents will be tattooed into your olfactory memory for life.

 Diehard skeptics who criticize the Chinese school and insist that it’s a marketing trick miss one crucial point: It’s MUCH easier to find Vietnamese kinam than Chinese kinam.
 When was the last time you’ve seen any kind of Chinese agarwood for sale anywhere?
 Not to mention agarwood like this:

 Same goes for Borneo and Brunei.
-Despite how hungry some fakesters are to make a buck, they know there’s too much Borneo wood around to compare their Borneo ‘kinam’ to and get exposed.
+Despite how hungry some fakesters are to make a buck, they know there’s too much Borneo wood around to compare his Borneo ‘kinam’ to and get exposed.
 That’s why you hardly see any advertised.
-It's equally rare to find Brunei Kinam for sale, and even the offers you do find are soil kinam — not kinam from living trees.
+It's equally rare to find Brunei Kinam for sale, and even the offers ones you do find are soil kinam — not kinam from living trees.

 The reason you’ve now got the chance to own living kyara harvests from all four corners is simple: these are vintage harvests.
 The Brunei kinam alone was stored in wax for ten years, and you haven't seen wood half this caliber come from China in the last two decades.